petri-labs/mokita/networks/mokita-1/upgrades/v5/guide.md

 # GO Version

-Please note, Mokisis `v5.0.0` requires go version `1.17`, if you run `go version` and it says `1.16.x` you should uninstall go and update to `1.17`.
+Please note, Mokita `v5.0.0` requires go version `1.17`, if you run `go version` and it says `1.16.x` you should uninstall go and update to `1.17`.
 The easiest way to do this is with these scripts<https://github.com/canha/golang-tools-install-script>